Geneva Conventions: Common Article 2 relating to international armed conflict (IAC)

 Article 1 of Protocol I to the Geneva Conventions further clarifies that armed conflict against colonial domination and foreign occupation also qualifies as an international conflict.
 When the criteria of international armed conflict have been met, the full protections of the Conventions are considered to apply.

+Common Article 2 makes it clear that IHL applies not only to declared wars but also to all other armed conflicts.

 Common Article 3 relating to non-international armed conflict (NIAC)

 Common Article 3 states that the certain minimum rules of war apply to armed conflicts "not of an international character."
 The International Committee of the Red Cross has explained that this language describes non-international armed conflict (NIAC) "where at least one Party is not a State."
 For example, it would apply to conflicts between state forces and non-state actors (NSAs), or between two NSAs, or to other conflicts that have all the characteristics of war, whether carried out within the confines of one country or not.

 There are two criteria to distinguish non-international armed conflicts from lower forms of violence.
 The level of violence has to be of certain intensity, for example when the state cannot contain the situation with regular police forces.
 Also, involved non-state groups need to have a certain level of organization, like a military command structure.

 The other Geneva Conventions are not applicable in this situation but only the provisions contained within Article 3, and additionally within the language of Protocol II.
 The rationale for the limitation is to avoid conflict with the rights of Sovereign States that were not part of the treaties.
 When the provisions of this article apply, it states that:

 Persons taking no active part in the hostilities, including members of armed forces who have laid down their arms and those placed hors de combat by sickness, wounds, detention, or any other cause, shall in all circumstances be treated humanely, without any adverse distinction founded on race, colour, religion or faith, sex, birth or wealth, or any other similar criteria.
 To this end, the following acts are and shall remain prohibited at any time and in any place whatsoever with respect to the above-mentioned persons: